Imanexx/imanexx.github.io/index.md

 layout: home
 ---

-An eventual (building) collections of resources that I frequently need for use or refreshers.
+An eventual collections of resources that I frequently need for use or refreshers.
+Everything will be tweaked overtime.

 ## Math ##